ThinkInvis/RoR2-Admiral/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.2.2**

+- Implements changes from TILER2 2.2.3.
+	- Beacon: Special Order will no longer select items which are in FakeInventory.blacklist.

 **2.2.1**

 - Charging Valiant Blaster now completely prevents sprinting (whether through an autosprint mod or mashing the sprint key).